gleitej/Paddle-Project/README.md

 `"mongoURI"` is the database that this application is configured to use.
 You can create your own account and database following this link [mongoDB Atlas](https://www.mongodb.com/cloud/atlas)

-`"jtSecret"` is used to sign JWT tokens in the authentication process.
+`"jwtSecret"` is used to sign JWT tokens in the authentication process.
 The value can be any string of your choosing.

 `"accessKeyId"` is the access ID for conecting to the Amazon Web Services S3 bucket.
 The AWS S3 bucket is used to store photos (profile pictures and images of riverts).
 You can create a free AWS S3 buket.